 The Nutrition Services Branch, in cooperation with site principals, operates school breakfast, lunch, after school snack and at-risk supper programs throughout the district.
 The programs are self-supporting and do not require financial support from the district’s general fund.
-More than 600 nutrition service employees are assigned to the individual sites, including the school at Avalon.
+More than 600 permanent nutrition service employees and 250 limited term employees and student assistants are assigned to the individual sites, including the school at Avalon.
 The Branch office is located at 3333 Airport Way, Long Beach, CA 90806.

 The Nutrition Center houses a state-of-the-art cook/chill facility that produces quality products for school meal programs.
 Additionally, the production center prepares meals for the district’s Child Development and Head Start programs.
 Meals are provided to the City of Long Beach supporting the After School and Summer Parks Programs.
 In addition to the summer parks program, we support a summer food program that allows us to feed children 18 years and younger at selected sites for no charge.
 Sites are selected based on academic programs offered during the summer.
 The sites must meet specific criteria.

-Offices within the Nutrition Center include the Nutrition Services Director; Nutrition Services Purchasing; Cafeteria Accounting; Nutrition Services Projects and Equipment, Maintenance and Repair; Lunch Application and Income Verification; Nutrition Services Delivery and Warehousing and Nutrition Services Computer Operations. .
+Offices within the Nutrition Center include the Nutrition Services Director; Nutrition Services Purchasing; Cafeteria Accounting; Nutrition Services Projects and Equipment, Maintenance and Repair; Lunch Application; Nutrition Services Delivery and Warehousing and Nutrition Services Computer Operations. .

 In addition to managing program finances, the Branch plans menus; develops specifications for food, supplies, and equipment needed by the programs; purchases food, supplies and equipment to support meal programs; repairs cafeteria equipment; and delivers food, supplies, and equipment to the schools.